 RAs will also act as champions for TDH in the community, and this first cohort will help guide the program overall by sharing radically candid feedback about what is working well and where they need more support.
 In some ways, this will be a bit like building the plane as we’re flying it, but now is the time for action, and with patience and grace our first cohort will share lessons that guide the program’s future years

-While this first cohort has been specifically curated, for 2026 we anticipate opening an application period toward the end of 2025.
-A small committee will review applications and choose the second cohort of RAs for The Dance Hall for 2026.
+This program is on an annual cycle.
+This year’s application period extends from May 1st - May 31st 2026.
+A small committee will review applications and choose the second cohort of RAs for The Dance Hall for 2026, beginning in July.
 As the program grows, we hope to be able to secure financial support in order to offer direct funding to RAs through small stipends, and/or cover costs to help RAs produce content.
 We will also explore the possibility of increasing the number of RAs selected in order to invest more deeply in the artistic community.

 TDH will take a holistic approach to the selection process and prioritize artists who are: